Skip navigation

 1. Radiation Therapy (National Library of Medicine)

+What is radiation therapy?
 Radiation therapy is a cancer treatment.
-It uses high doses of radiation to kill cancer cells and stop ... doctor places inside your body.
-The type of radiation therapy you receive depends on many factors, including: The ...
+It uses high doses of radiation to kill cancer cells and stop them from spreading.
+It ...

 2. Radiation therapy uses high-powered radiation (such as x-rays or gamma rays), particles, or radioactive seeds to kill cancer cells.